bradmontgomery/django-redis-metrics/README.rst

 * currently no grouping of Metrics
 * no timing

-In addition, there are some built-in default views and templates for viewing metrics.
+*TODO* In addition, there are some built-in default views and templates for viewing metrics.

 Requirements
 ============